 Continue to plan your to-list and work your way down the list with the help of a tool such as the #ThisIsMyEra planner.

-Consider taking a look at these helpful reads for further guidance and tips on mindfulness, being present and how to manage your time and thoughts to reach your goals:
+Consider taking a look at these helpful resources for further guidance and tips on mindfulness, being present and how to manage your time and thoughts to reach your goals:

 - Eat That Frog!
 21 Great Ways to Stop Procrastinating and Get More Done in Less Time by Brian Tracy